El Hadji Diouf: In England

 unknown.
 The club stated that disciplinary measures would be taken against him.

 On 15 April 2012, Diouf and five other men were arrested following reports of a nightclub brawl in Manchester.
 One man was seriously injured and Diouf was bailed for a week.

 On 27 April 2013, Diouf was shown a controversial red card at Elland Road after making offensive gestures towards the Brighton away fans.

 In Scotland

-In February 2011, Diouf became embroiled in an argument with Celtic Captain Scott Brown after several on pitch altercations with Brown in the Scottish Cup 5th round, most notable of which resulted in Brown specifically turning to Diouf to celebrate his equalising goal.
+In February 2011, Diouf became embroiled in an argument with Celtic Captain Scott Brown after several on pitch altercations with Brown in the Scottish Cup fifth round, most notable of which resulted in Brown specifically turning to Diouf to celebrate his equalising goal.

-On 2 March 2011, Diouf was one of three Rangers players sent off in the Scottish Cup 5th round replay after an altercation at the touchline with Neil Lennon and dissent to the referee at full-time.
+On 2 March 2011, Diouf was one of three Rangers players sent off in the Scottish Cup fifth round replay after an altercation at the touchline with Neil Lennon and dissent to the referee at full-time.
 Diouf was fined £5,000 in April 2011 and warned over his future conduct by the Scottish Football Association.

 After football

 In 2017, Diouf, was in Dakar working as a government goodwill ambassador and adviser on sport to Senegalese President Macky Sall, and running his own sports newspaper and a gymnasium.

+Before the 2026 World Cup, Diouf publicly backed the Senegal national team, claiming they have enough quality to reach the tournament's final.
+He also shared that he stays in touch with senior squad members like Sadio Mane and Idrissa Gueye, urging them to build on the legacy of the famous 2002 generation in their group stage matches against France, Norway, and Iraq.